Lightning-AI/pytorch-lightning/docs/source/fabric/fundamentals/convert.rst

 Convert PyTorch code to Fabric
 ##############################

-Here are five easy steps to let :class:`~lightning_fabric.fabric.Fabric` scale your PyTorch models.
+Here are five easy steps to let :class:`~lightning.fabric.fabric.Fabric` scale your PyTorch models.

-**Step 1:** Create the :class:`~lightning_fabric.fabric.Fabric` object at the beginning of your training code.
+**Step 1:** Create the :class:`~lightning.fabric.fabric.Fabric` object at the beginning of your training code.

 .. code-block:: python